INSIDE: Roam the Gnome’s Epic Guide on How to Save Money for Travel!

 When I was working full time as a teacher, and pregnant, I joined Tupperware to make some extra cash for my maternity leave.

-Some weeks I made more selling plastic containers than I did from my day job!
+Some weeks I made more selling plastic containers than I did from my full time teaching day job!

 I saved $5000 over 6 months, reorganised my entire pantry cupboard with sets of Modular Mates I use to this day, and took my daughter on a couple of surprise weekend trips, including one to Sydney to see Billy Elliot at the Capital Theatre.